Bradley McDougald: 2014

 During training camp, McDougald competed for a roster spot as a backup safety against Kelcie McCray and Keith Tandy.
 Head coach Lovie Smith named McDougald the backup strong safety to start the regular season, behind Mark Barron.

 On September 18, 2014, McDougald made one solo tackle during a 56–14 loss at the Atlanta Falcons in Week 3.
 McDougald made his first career regular season tackle on running back Devonta Freeman after a three-yard gain in the fourth quarter.
-On October 28, 2014, the Tampa Bay Buccaneers traded starting strong safety Mark Barron to the St. Louis Rams for a fourth and a sixth round pick in the 2015 NFL Draft.
+On October 28, 2014, the Tampa Bay Buccaneers traded starting strong safety Mark Barron to the St. Louis Rams for a fourth and a sixth round pick in the 2015 NFL draft.
 McDougald remained the backup strong safety behind Major Wright after the Buccaneers traded Mark Barron.
 On November 30, 2014, McDougald earned his first career start after Major Wright injured his ribs and was inactive.
 He made four solo tackles during the Buccaneers' 14–13 loss to the Cincinnati Bengals in Week 13.
 In Week 15, he collected a season-high 15 combined tackles (11 solo) during a 19–17 loss at the Carolina Panthers.
 On December 28, 2014, McDougald recorded four combined tackles, a season-high three pass deflections, and made his first career interception in a 23–20 loss to the New Orleans Saints in Week 17.
 McDougald intercepted a pass by Saints' quarterback Drew Brees.
 He finished the 2014 season with 50 combined tackles (40 solo), seven pass deflections, and an interception in 15 games and five starts.

 2015

-On March 5, 2015, the Tampa Bay Buccaneers extended a restricted free agent tender offers to McDougald.
+On March 5, 2015, the Buccaneers extended a restricted free agent tender offers to McDougald.
 The Buccaneers signed McDougald to a one-year, $585,000 contract.

 During training camp, McDougald competed to be the starting free safety against Chris Conte.
 Head coach Lovie Smith named McDougald the starting free safety to begin the 2015 regular season, alongside strong safety Major Wright.

 On October 11, 2015, McDougald recorded three combined tackles, deflected a pass, and made an interception during a 38–31 victory against the Jacksonville Jaguars.
 McDougald intercepted a pass by Jaguars' quarterback Blake Bortles, that was originally intended for tight end Marcedes Lewis, during the second quarter.
 In Week 16, he collected a season-high 12 combined tackles (ten solo) in the Buccaneers' 26–21 loss to the Chicago Bears.
 He finished the 2015 season with 87 combined tackles (67 solo), four pass deflections, and two interceptions in 16 games and 15 starts.